Achraf-Louiza/LSTM-AE-TS-anomaly-detection/README.md

 </p>

 ## Anomaly detection
 To identifies anomalies, we will calculate the MAE per cycle using the reconstructed cycles.
-In principles, the model will struggle at reconstructing anomalies at least slightly more than with normal cycles since they are less familiar with them.
+In principles, the model will struggle at reconstructing anomalies at least slightly more than with normal cycles since he is less familiar with them.
 <p align="center">
 <img src="images/reconstruction_error.png">
 </p>